glfw/glfw/README.md

 The Vulkan example additionally requires the Vulkan SDK to be installed, or it will not be included in the build.

+The documentation is generated with [Doxygen](http://doxygen.org/).
+If CMake does not find Doxygen, the documentation will not be generated.

 ## Changelog